-On this page, you will find a collection of George Washington quotes that teach about leadership, politics, freedom and more.
+Here is a collection of George Washington quotes that teach about leadership, politics, freedom, and more.

 Who was George Washington?

 George Washington was the first President of the United States (1789-97), the Commander-in-Chief of the Continental Army during the American Revolutionary War, and one of the Founding Fathers of the United States.

 George Washington was born on February 22, 1732, in Westmoreland County, Virginia, and died on December 14, 1799, in Mount Vernon, Virginia.

 Here are some of Washington’s famous quotes.

 Here is a selection of George Washington famous quotes.